thomas-lamiaux/coq/doc/sphinx/proof-engine/ltac.rst

          :token:`name` can't have a `?`.
 Note that the last two forms are equivalent except that:

          - if the `:` in the third form has been bound to something else in a notation, you must use the fourth form.
-           Note that cmd:`Require Import` `ssreflect` loads a notation that does this.
+           Note that :cmd:`Require Import` `ssreflect` loads a notation that does this.
          - a :n:`@term__binder` such as `[ ?l ]` (e.g., denoting a singleton list after
            :cmd:`Import` `ListNotations`) must be parenthesized or, for the fourth form, use double brackets: `[ [ ?l ] ]`.